 If you are still dealing with short term debt, Take 10% of that money and use it for accelerated payment for getting out of debt.
 Once you’ve done that, use the other 10% for a 6 month emergency fund.
 Sure, your savings will be getting less of a return than debt is costing you, but it’s important to have a liquid buffer of some sort in order to make sure you don’t have to take on more debt.

 The goal of the 20% is to use it to build assets.
 Assets are items that build their own revenue income stream either through direct revenue (in the case of businesses), dividends (equities), real estate (rental income), or appreciation (equities etc).
-Your short-term goal here is to have your asset returns cover your 80% expenses so that your salary income is all profit, but the most important thing here is to simply start having your money work for you.
+Your long-haul goal here is to have your asset returns cover your 80% expenses so that you are completely financially independent and your salary income is all profit, but the most important thing here is to simply start having your money work for you.

 What you end up investing in after you pay yourself is up to yourself, your risk profile, and aspirations.
 Do think about diversification of asset classes to minimize your risk even at larger rates of return.
 Modern portfolio theory basically shows that there is a rate of return proportional to your risk profile which you can optimize for.

-If you want some easy, get-started-now advice without already having a lot of financial knowledge (and I highly recommend educating yourself), I advise opening a no-commission, discount broker account and buying low-cost, non-managed, groups of index funds with your money every month.
-Most actively managed funds with stock pickers have not outperformed index funds over the long haul.
+If you want some easy, get-started-now advice without already having a lot of financial knowledge (and I highly recommend educating yourself), I advise opening a no-commission, discount broker account and buying low-cost, non-managed, groups of index funds (ETF or exchange traded funds) with your money every month.
+Investments in S&P 500 index funds or the NASDAQ are solid choices.
+WHy?
+Most actively managed stock-picking funds, regardless of their high fees, have not outperformed index funds over the long haul.

 As people are re-examining their relationship to jobs in the wake of the pandemic, take some time to shut out the noise and focus on the basics of your career beyond a paycheque.
 Too many people fail to focus on their larger objectives while job hunting particularly if they’re insecure panicked (and a prime source of panic is financial security.).